pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 Elements in the list should respond to a gap? method, for an alignment gap, and the undefined? method for a position that is either an element or a gap.
-Also it should respont to the to_s method.
+Also it should respond to the to_s method.

 An element can contain any pay load.
 If a list of attributes exists in the sequence object, it can be used.